StreetCodeAcademy/programming-fundamentals/processing-sodoku-exercise/README.md

 ## Getting Started

 First, download the Sodoku\_Template folder and open Sodoku\_Template.pde in Processing.
+You can do that from [this link](https://drive.google.com/file/d/0B94NM1x_5GdGeHgyNFFCNjlVLUk/view?usp=sharing).

 For this project, we give you a decent amount of code to start.
 When you run the program for the first time, you should see something like this:

 ![](startingboard.png)